FrancoBre/HIVE-GUARD/README.md

 3. *Save master server public URL*: The server's webpage (localhost:8000/client) displays bee images, temperature, humidity data, and both local and public IP addresses.
 Save the master server public URL.
 4. *Frontend Connection*: A live version is available at this [link](https://hive-guard-client-production.up.railway.app/).
 If unavailable, follow the local setup instructions in the documentation.
 Enter the master server's public URL in the frontend.
 The frontend performs a health check and establishes a connection to display hive data.
 Then it will ask you for config params such as thresholds for the alerts.

+You can also find a video on how to set up the sytem in this [video](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Troubleshooting